 REPORT (COMPLIANT): These policies are available online, on the staff intranet or included in the personnel manual and staff has access to them.
+Staff are required to sign off annually on personnel rules.

 4. Allow staff to be unprepared to deal with emergency situations.